Reading Time: 6 minutes

 The Different Components of Substance Abuse Treatment

-We use approaches that are aimed at getting down to the root of the addiction.
-Cognitive therapy is at the heart of most of our treatment plans.
+Treatment centers use approaches aimed at getting down to the root of the addiction.
+Cognitive therapy is at the heart of many treatment plans.
 Individualized therapy with a qualified and caring professional will not only facilitate valuable reflection.

 Detox, Treatment, and Aftercare

-Our first priority will be stabilizing your health.
-Detox is a medically supervised process that allows the body to filter out the remainder the toxins in the body.
+The priority will be stabilizing your loved one’s health.
+Detox is a medically supervised process that allows the body to filter out the remainder of the toxins in the body.

-Your aftercare plan is just as important as the work you do in treatment.
-It’s easier to stay focused on turning your life around when you have no distractions and your peers are trying to achieve the same goals they are.
+The aftercare plan is just as important as the treatment work.
+It’s easier to stay focused on turning their life around when they have no distractions, and their peers try to achieve the same goals they are.

 While this environment is conducive to preparing your loved one for a sober life, they can only adjust to a life of recovery once they start living it.